indatawetrust/cypress-autorecord/README.md

 > :warning: This project has been modified to run on cypress 10 and above.
 May not work correctly for versions before cypress 10.
+For older versions you can try using the main package from which this package was cloned. https://github.com/Nanciee/cypress-autorecord

 # Cypress Autorecord

 Cypress Autorecord is a plugin built to be used with Cypress.io.
 It simplifies mocking by auto-recording/stubbing HTTP interactions and automating the process of updating/deleting recordings.
 Spend more time writing integration tests instead of managing your mock data.
 Refer to the [changelog](https://github.com/indatawetrust/cypress-autorecord/blob/master/CHANGELOG.md) for more details on all the changes.

-## v3.0.0 is now live!
-Version 3 is now compatible with Cypress 6 and 7 and includes a few fixes.
-If you are using an earlier cypress version, you will need to use cypress-autorecord v2.x.

 ## Getting Started